-In 2018, there will be two general submission windows for full-length manuscripts.
-These are:
+In 2019, there will be one general submission window for full-length manuscripts.
+This is:

 Other key information

-If you don’t hear from us, or receive a message saying that your work isn’t right for GBP – do remember that we have a small list.
+If you don’t hear from us – do please take heart and remember that we have a small list.
 We publish three to four titles a year – and there is, inevitably, some excellent work that we have to let go.
 We also have very particular tastes.
 An editor is first and foremost a reader – and what doesn’t work for one reader will often appeal to another.
 So take heart!
 And don’t just submit to us: approach other publishers and literary agents.
 Keep writing, and good luck.